Americans With Disabilities Act: Information for People Facing Cancer

 What should I do if I think I’m being discriminated against in a work situation because of my disability?

 You have a limited time to act, although the time limit varies by employer and the state in which you work.
 If you think you have been discriminated against at work because of a disability, you can file a complaint with an Equal Employment Opportunity Commission (EEOC) field office located in certain cities throughout the United States.
 If you work for a state or local government, the process is the same as for a private employer.
 A discrimination charge generally must be filed with the EEOC within 180 days of the action that you think is discriminatory.
 You can contact the EEOC at 1-800-669-4000.

 If you work for the US government, you have only 45 days to contact your agency’s EEOC officer, and the process is somewhat different from that for private employers.
 See the section “Questions and answers about employment discrimination.”

 If your state or local laws cover discrimination on the basis of disability, the charge must be filed with the proper state or local fair employment practice agency within 300 days of the discriminatory action.
 EEOC field offices can refer you to the agencies that enforce those laws (see the “To learn more” section).
 But to protect your rights, it’s best to contact the EEOC right away if you suspect discrimination, at 1-800-669-4000.

 If the EEOC decides that you have been discriminated against, you are entitled to a remedy that will place you in the position you would have been in if the discrimination had never occurred.
 You may be entitled to hiring, promotion, reinstatement, back pay, or reasonable accommodation, including reassignment.
-You also may be entitled to payment of your legal fees.
-Keep in mind that these decisions may take a long time depending on the nature of the claim and how it’s resolved.
+You also may be entitled to have your legal fees paid.
+Keep in mind that these decisions may take quite a long time depending on the nature of the claim and how it’s resolved.

-How the ADA can help in settings besides work
+How the ADA can help in settings other than work

 This section deals only with discrimination in settings other than work.